Vaios0x/EIPs/README.md

 - **Ethereum Research**: [https://ethresear.ch/](https://ethresear.ch/) - Technical research discussions
 - **Ethereum Stack Exchange**: [https://ethereum.stackexchange.com](https://ethereum.stackexchange.com) - Q&A platform for implementation help

+### Getting Help

+If you need help with EIPs:

+1. **Questions about implementation**: Post on Ethereum Stack Exchange
+2. **Proposal discussions**: Join Ethereum Magicians forum
+3. **Technical research**: Visit Ethereum Research
+4. **General inquiries**: Check the EIP repository issues

+### Community Guidelines

+When participating in community discussions:

+- Be respectful and constructive in your feedback
+- Provide clear and detailed information when asking questions
+- Follow the community guidelines for each platform
+- Search existing discussions before posting new questions

+### Contributing to Discussions

+When contributing to EIP discussions:

+- Read the full EIP proposal before commenting
+- Provide technical insights and constructive feedback
+- Reference relevant EIPs or standards when applicable
+- Help improve proposals through collaborative discussion

 ## Preferred Citation Format

 The canonical URL for an EIP that has achieved draft status at any point is at <https://eips.ethereum.org/>.
 For example, the canonical URL for EIP-1 is <https://eips.ethereum.org/EIPS/eip-1>.